unterberg-dev/react-classmate/README.md

 ### Typescript: Separate base props and variants with a second type

-As you maybe noticed we pasing `AlertProps` to the variants, which means we can pass all the props to the base and the variants.
+As you maybe noticed we pass `AlertProps` also to the variants, which causes loose types.
 If you want to separate the base props from the variants, you can pass a second type to the `variants` function to only make the props from there available in the variants.

 ```tsx
 interface AlertProps {